 - Frankfurt (Archaeology Dept. I and II)

-- Greifswald (Academic Coin Cabinet and Gustaf Dalman Collection)
+- Greifswald (Academic Coin Cabinet and Gustaf Dalman Collection and Victor Schultze Collection)

 - Halle an der Saale